 Dr. Zullinger studied with Eduardo Navega at the Bard College Conductor’s Institute and with Joseph Gifford at the New Pathways in Conducting workshop in Nashua, New Hampshire.
 Selected as a Conducting Fellow at the Chorus America a cappella conducting workshop, he worked with Anton Armstrong Ronald Staheli, and Sigrid Johnson.

 In 2020, Dr. Zullinger formed Viva Voce, a professional choral ensemble to perform and record Curt Cacioppo’s Women of Ancient Greek myth for Albany Records.
-The recording was balloted for a Grammy award and is currently a national finalist in several categories The American Prize, including choral conducting with a professional ensemble.
+The recording was balloted for a Grammy award and was a national finalist in several categories for The American Prize, including choral conducting with a professional ensemble.
 Viva Voce will return to the concert stage in 2022.

 In Delightful Company, a recording featuring the Connecticut Choral Artists conducted by Dr. Zullinger, was released in 2012.
 Previous guest conducting engagements include the 80th annual performance of Handel’s Messiah with the Winston-Salem Mozart Club and a subscription concert with the Connecticut Choral Artists.
 He also performs frequently as a collaborative pianist and organist.
 His choral editions and arrangements are published by Morningstar and Colla Voce.
 His current areas of interest include the music of Charles Fussell, Heinrich Schutz, and Hugo Distler; conducting pedagogy; and mental health issues in today’s performers.